 As we offer no clinical rotations, our medical degree is equivalent academically to a US medical degree but graduates may not sit for the USMLE nor practice clinical medicine.
 We offer what can be considered an Executive MD degree, and our graduates are on the same footing with graduates of traditional programs who chose not to complete their licensing examinations and use their M.D. degree instead for non-clinical careers in research, the pharmaceutical industry, insurance industry, corporate medical departments, governmental health agencies, or hospital and health care management.

-Although not accredited, our MD program has been considered equivalent academically to a US Medical School, as determined by various foreign education credential evaluators.
+However, although not accredited, our MD program has in some cases been considered equivalent academically to a US Medical School, as determined by various foreign education credential evaluators.
 One of our recent graduates was able to obtain the following reviews:

 Two Excerpts from Foreign Education Evaluation Reports